abbvie-external/MRDviz/README.md

 run_mrdviz()
 ```

 This will start the Shiny application in your default web browser, providing access to all visualization and simulation features.
+If you want to run the app off of a dockerized shiny-server container, see [this](README.docker.md) tutorial.

 ## License